|Date||Read||Material To Be Covered||Labwork|

 OTHER MATERIALS: A USB drive with at least 1GB should be purchased for storing data files.
 Keep all files created even after lab work has been turned in.
 The files needed for the lab can be downloaded from the library computers or the Grauer website.
 If using your own computer it will need an internet connection.

 COMPUTER LAB: Each class has an additional 3 hours for online labwork.
 The labwork can be completed with correctly configured computers.
 The required labwork can be accomplished on a Windows PC or compatible with an internet connection or on the college computers.
 The lab, with instructor support is available by prior arrangement only.
 Please note that the Open Access Library upper floor computers are available at other times to complete work but there is only instructor support by prior arrangement.
 Labwork is to be completed and turned in to your instructor by completion from the internet exercises.
 The website for the list of exercises due is located at www.myitlab.com.
-To login to the website you will need a working e-mail address, course id number (given by the instructor), college zip code (93021), and access code which is part of your book package.
+To login to the website you will need a working e-mail address, course id number (found on D2L), college zip code (93021), and access code which is part of your book package.
 There is additional information on the labwork by going to the online course material.

 GRADING: Five Packages of Lab Problems involving Word Processing, Spreadsheets, Presentation Graphics, Microcomputer Database Management, and the Programming Language Visual BASIC.
 Each is worth 55 points and a lab final worth 25 points for a total of 300 points (15 point penalty, per week, per package if late; the fifth package will not be accepted after its due date).
 With the exception of the VB lab, these labs are done through MyITLab and will be graded from the website.
 Students should complete one chapter per week.